cdg66/ExAce/README.md

 ![Status](https://img.shields.io/badge/status-WIP-yellow)
 ![Hardware](https://img.shields.io/badge/hardware-KiCad-blue)

+> [!Warning]
+>
+> Content is not proven and suject to change without notice!
+Send to fab at your own risk.

 ## 🧩 Overview

 A tiny yet powerfull fpga acceleration card desiged with the Framework laptop expansion module system in mind.